openregister/registers-rfcs/content/entry-invalidation/index.md

 ## Motivation

 Currently, the append-only nature of Registers doesn't cope well with mistakes.
-A situation that has arised more than once is getting two records about the same thing with different identifiers because a human mistake.
+A situation that has arisen more than once is getting two records about the same thing with different identifiers because a human mistake.
 Another situation is having a change in the history of a record that is wrong.